nhanng9115/homepage/_publications/publication_list.md

             setTimeout(() => { btn.textContent = prev; }, 1200);
           }
         });

-        // Insert the button at the start of the pre (positioned absolute) pre.insertBefore(btn, pre.firstChild);
+        pre.insertBefore(btn, pre.firstChild);
       });
     }
     if (document.readyState === 'loading') {
       document.addEventListener('DOMContentLoaded', addCopyButtons);
     } else {